 Just in case you too missed it on your last trip to Thailand, it is an ice tea with thick milk and plenty of sugar.
 You will find it everywhere.
 If you just order tea in any restaurant, this is what you will get.

-Dubai’s karak tea
+Dubai’s karak tea with milk

 I know this because I have been living here for over a decade now.
 Ironically, I never managed to snap a photo of any of the countless karak teas that I had in Dubai, but here is a photo from Tikka Tonight Restaurant.
 Arabs normally drink their tea plain or with lots of sugar, like in Egypt, but that’s about it.